HicaroD/SearchUserOnGitHub/README.md

 A simple web application for searching GitHub users written in NodeJS, Typescript and React.

-My main goal with this project is to build an simple app for applying some architectural concepts heavily based on Robert C. Martin Clean
+My main goal with this project is to build an simple app for applying some architectural concepts heavily inspired on Robert C. Martin Clean
 Architecture.
 It is very similar to other implementations of Clean Architecture, but I'm putting together some of my ideas about this architecture.